 Update: I just got word that I cannot use the name “Moodle” in my biz name, so I’ve changed “Moodle Homeschool” to “Noodle Homeschool”!
 I think I actually like it better!
-The url is the same, but the name and logo has just changed.
+The url is the same, but the name and logo have just changed.

 I am seriously in love with this program!!